pedro-gutierrez/elementaryjs/README.md

 The `encoders` function returns a specification of the different kinds of data to be sent by our application to side effects as commands.

+Elementary relies on a declarative and convenient encoding library for that purpose.

 ### Decoders

 The `decoders` function return the list of specifications of the data expected by our application, from side effects.
-Each decoder defines the input data structure and the message to map to that data.
+Each decoder defines the input data structure and the message to map that data to.

+Elementary relies on a declarative and convenient decoding library for that purpose.

 ### Update